AbuhaithemAlthry/printf/README.md

-our group work Seid and Selehadin project on printf
+our group projects on printf
+ Seid Muhammed, Selehadin Seid